ulfarsson/markdown-cv/index.md

 ## Personal

-Born 11/21/1981 in Reykjavik, Iceland.
+Born November 21, 1981 in Reykjavik, Iceland.
 Citizen of Iceland.
 Married with three daughters

 ### Research interests